 How to Create Impactful News Formats to Engage Gen Z Audiences

-Many traditional news formats are not reaching Generation Z (Gen Z) audiences.
-Also referred to as the iGeneration, Gen Z covers people in their mid-teens to early 20s, and this demographic makes up more than 30% of the global population.
+If news organizations are to have a future, they need to create formats that reach Generation Z. Also referred to as the iGeneration, Gen Z covers people in their mid-teens to early 20s, and this demographic makes up more than 30% of the global population.

 Public service broadcasters often find it difficult to keep up with ever-changing platforms, while maintaining the production of high quality journalism.
 Likes and views are important, but we need to tailor our news stories to engage the Gen Z audience in a more meaningful way.

-In a crowded digital world where everyone is a creator, how can public service media (PSM) stay relevant?
+Can public service media (PSM) stay relevant in a fast-changing digital age?
 How can PSM gain trust from Gen Z and win the battle of becoming their primary news source?
 Can we create formats that engage with young people across multiple platforms and apply PSM values on these formats?

-In this e-Master Class Mark Egan and Justin Kings will deconstruct and review the various elements that make a news format successful - for example is it picture-based or emotion-led – and how this affects the relevance and engagement.
+The good news is that there are success stories, which follow a pattern others can learn from.
+In this e-Master Class, Mark Egan and Justin Kings will deconstruct and review the various elements that make a news format successful - for example is it picture-based or emotion-led – and how this affects the relevance and engagement.
 Following this, you will be challenged to create a news format flexible enough to work across multiple platforms and which appeals to a Gen Z audience.

 WHO IT IS FOR: